John Bosley (Charlie's Angels)

-John Bosley is a fictional character from the Charlie's Angels franchise.
-He was originally introduced in the 1976–1981 television series, portrayed by David Doyle.
+Jonathan "John" Bosley is a fictional character from the Charlie's Angels franchise.
+He was introduced in the 1976–1981 television series, portrayed by David Doyle.
 Along with Kelly Garrett, Bosley is the only character to take part in every episode of the show's five-year run.

 Bosley also appeared in a Charlie's Angels film in 2000, in which he was portrayed by Bill Murray, replacing Doyle following his death in 1997.
 He returns in another Charlie's Angels film in 2019, portrayed by Patrick Stewart, who replaced Murray following his departure from the franchise.
 In the short-lived reboot television series in 2011, Bosley was portrayed by Ramón Rodríguez.

 Original series

 In early episodes, Bosley takes a playfully antagonistic role to the Angels.
 He also frets about vacation days, car damages, and timeliness when the opportunity arises.
 Bosley is apparently the only Townsend Agency employee to have ever met Charlie, and he remains steadfast in never revealing Charlie's identity, or even a clue as to what he looks like.
 This was a running joke in the series.

 Most of the Angels found themselves romantically involved at one time or another with someone they encountered on the job, and Bosley is no exception.
 In one early episode, Bosley mentions a wife, but by the second season he "has not been married for some time", and he became linked with several females encountered in cases, although always those of middle age.
 One particularly close relationship occurred when the Angels visited Aspen, Colorado in season three.
 However, these liaisons never seemed to last beyond the episode, and otherwise, little is known about Bosley's private life.
 He remains a father figure to the Angels.
 Although Bosley is proficient with firearms, disguises, and accents, his actions occasionally hampered the Angels' work.
 In one episode, Bosley, acting as an auctioneer, gets caught up in the excitement and mistakenly sells valuable merchandise not to an Angel as per the plan, ruining their attempt to catch a cat burglar.